vais-ral/CIL-Docs/docs/reconstruction.rst

 * CGLS with Tikhonov regularization
 * CGLS with Total Variation Regularisation (TV)

+These reconstruction algorithms currently only work on the parallel beam datasets.
+The next version will have a support for iterative reconstruction algorithms for cone beam datasets.

 API
 ====

 The Python wrapper for the CIL uses numpy arrays as medium to pass data to and from each algorithm.

-The iterative algorithm expects as input:

-  1. A 3D stack of 2D data image data at different angles: data must be in the range 0-1.
-The number of projections must match the size of the angles array:
-  2. a 1D array of angles in degrees.
-The length of the array must match the number of projections.
-  3. number of iterations
+..code-block:: python

+	ccpi.reconstruction.parallelbeam.alg.cgls(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, isPixelDataInLogScale)
+	ccpi.reconstruction.parallelbeam.alg.mlem(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, isPixelDataInLogScale)
+	ccpi.reconstruction.parallelbeam.alg.sirt(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, isPixelDataInLogScale)

+	ccpi.reconstruction.parallelbeam.alg.cgls_conv(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, regularize, isPixelDataInLogScale)
+	ccpi.reconstruction.parallelbeam.alg.cgls_tikhonov(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, regularize, isPixelDataInLogScale)
+	ccpi.reconstruction.parallelbeam.alg.cgls_TVreg(normalized_sinogram, projection_angles, center_of_rotation , resolution, number_iterations, threads, regularize, isPixelDataInLogScale)

+	:parameters:
+	normalized_sinogram: a numpy array with float32 values representing a sinogram.
+This can be in -log() values, if so then set the isPixelDataInLogScale to True.
+	projection_angles: a numpy array with float32 values representing angles in degress.
+	center_of_rotation: a double value specifying the center of rotation
+	resolution: an integer values representing the resolution of number of pixels per voxel.
-  4. number of CPU threads the algorithm should run
+	number_iteration: an integer value representing the number of iteration the algorithm need to run.
-  5. resolution (an int parameter, what does it mean?)
-  6. if the scale of the pixel is logarithmic
-  7. Regularizing algorithms need additional regularization parameter (double), and an additional 1D array of number of iteration size

-The algorithm outputs one 3D numpy array.
+	threads: an integer value representing the number of CPU cores to use for computation
+	isPixelDataInLogScale: an boolean value representing whether the sinogram values are in -log() or not.
+	regularize: an double value representing the regularization factor.

+	returns: an numpy array with float32 representing an reconstructed volume.

 Example
 ========

-Let us go through an example that will reconstruct the `dataset <https://github.com/DiamondLightSource/Savu/blob/master/test_data/data/24737_fd.nxs>`_ that is available at the savu GitHub repository.
+Let us go through an example that will reconstruct the :download:`dataset <https://github.com/DiamondLightSource/Savu/blob/master/test_data/data/24737_fd.nxs>` that is available at the savu GitHub repository.

 In the following we go through an example.
 First we must run the imports: